Leslie Antiques - American Folk Art, 18th Century Antique Wine Glass,Porcelain, Paintings Leslie Antiques Ltd.

 The sight size is 1 1/2" by 1 1/4".
 The condition of the paintings and case is excellent, with no apologies needed.

 1. Ranking amongst the finest silhouette artists, John Field began his career as an assistant to John Miers during the 1790s.
-Theirs was to be a long and prolific partnership lasting until the death of Miers in 1821 when the business was jointly willed to Field and Miers' son William.
+Theirs was to be a long and prolific partnership lasting until the death of Miers in 1821 when the business was jointly willed to Field and to Miers' son William.
 Most of the profiles painted on ivory at the studio of John Miers were actually painted by Field.
 He excelled at bronzing and his work in this area was unequalled.

 2. John Field was originally Miers' apprentice and later his partner of many years.
 He inherited the business when John Miers died.
 It is possible that many of John Miers' later works were in fact executed by Field!
 The bronzing shown here is a feature of John Field's own style (that is, executed under his own name) and was apparently much criticized by John Miers, who felt that it was an unwarranted departure from the true shadow.
-Nevertheless, the sheer quality of John Field's work seems to overide such criticism.
+Nevertheless, the sheer quality of John Field's work seems to override such criticism.
 The bronzing adds a third dimension to the work, and gives us the strange feeling of the subject emerging, as it were, out of a pool of light.